osazeejedi/ai-editor-backend/RAILWAY_DEPLOYMENT.md

 - **Deployment Fails**: Check the logs in Railway dashboard for specific errors
 - **Storage Issues**: Verify your Supabase credentials and bucket permissions
 - **Memory/CPU Limits**: If you encounter resource limits, consider upgrading your Railway plan
-- **OpenCV Errors**: If you see errors like `ImportError: libGL.so.1: cannot open shared object file: No such file or directory`, make sure the `nixpacks.toml` file is properly configured with all necessary system dependencies.
-You may need to add additional libraries depending on your specific OpenCV usage.
+- **OpenCV Errors**: If you see errors like `ImportError: libGL.so.1: cannot open shared object file: No such file or directory`, this is likely due to missing system dependencies.
+If using the Docker approach, you may need to add additional libraries to the Dockerfile.
+If using the Nixpacks approach, update the `nixpacks.toml` file.
+- **Docker Build Errors**: If you encounter Docker build errors, check that all system dependencies are correctly specified in the Dockerfile.
+You may need to add additional packages depending on your specific OpenCV usage.
+- **Railway Builder Selection**: If Railway is not using your Dockerfile, make sure the `railway.toml` file is correctly configured with `builder = "DOCKERFILE"`.

 ## Important Notes for Production